eclipse-tractusx/knowledge-agents/docs/README.md

 # Tractus-X Knowledge Agents Reference Implementation (KA-RI) Documentation

 In the Knowledge Agent Architecture, an Agent is any component which speaks and/or enacts a Semantic Web protocol, such as SPARQL.
+So agents share a common [Open Api Specifaction](openapi.json) of which they implement a particular profile, i.e., a sub-protocol.

 Binding Agents are the intermediate layer between the dataspace (represented by the Matchmaking Agent that is connected to any Agent-Enabled Application and/or the Agent-Enabled Connector) and your business data & functions.